 Ingredients

-Frozen Mixed Vegetables – Peas, carrots, and green beans work great.
-You can also add diced potatoes for extra heartiness and a thicker filling.
+Frozen Mixed Vegetables – Peas, carrots, and green beans mixture work great.

 Milk – Helps loosen the soup and blend everything together smoothly.